 - You’ll be asked to sanitize your hands using the alcohol spray provided before entering

 - The museum is being ventilated and cleaned in line with COVID-19 prevention guidelines

 The anime shrine and anime hotel in Saitama

-Other features of Tokorozawa Sakura Town include a hyper-modern Japanese pop shrine (the Musashino Reiwa Shrine, also designed by Kengo Kuma), a rather pricey anime-themed hotel (the EJ Anime Hotel), set to open in October, 2020 and expected to be popular among cosplayers and otaku, an events hall, restaurants and office space.
+Other features of Tokorozawa Sakura Town include a hyper-modern Japanese pop shrine (the Musashino Reiwa Shrine, also designed by Kengo Kuma), a rather pricey anime-themed hotel (the EJ Anime Hotel), expected to be popular among cosplayers and otaku, an events hall, restaurants and office space.